Stonesjtu/pytorch_memlab/README.md

 pytorch memlab
 ======

-A **CUDA** memory management laboratory for pytorch
+A **CUDA** memory management laboratory for pytorch, it consists of different parts about the memory:

-Why I wrote this
+  - A `line_profiler` style CUDA memory profiler
+  - A reporter to inspect tensors occupying the CUDA memory.
+  - An interesting feature to temporarily move all the CUDA tensors into CPU memory for courtesy, and of course the backward transferring.

+What's for
 -----

 Out-Of-Memory errors in pytorch happen frequently, for new-bees and